euasoleo/spring-boot-project/readme.md

 1) Open Spring Tool Suite.
 2) Go to File > Import... > Maven > Existing Maven Projects.
-3) Right click the loaded project > Run As > Spring Boot App.
+3) Right-click the imported project > Run As > Spring Boot App.
 4) Use Postman and POST with user-data.csv in the form-data with 'file' as key.
 5) Use Postman and GET the list of valid users with valid salary.